devicehive/esp8266-firmware/DeviceHiveESP8266.md

 	"illuminance":59.1667
 }
 ```
-Illuminance unit in lux(lumens per square metre).
+Illuminance unit in lux(lumens per square meter).

 ## devices/mpu6050/read
 Read accelerometer, gyroscope and temperature data from MPU6050 sensor.
-Accelerometer config gives -8g...+8g values, gyroscope -1000...+1000 dps.
+Accelerometer is configured -8g...+8g values, gyroscope -1000...+1000 dps.

 *Parameters*:
 "address" - I2C MPU6050 device address.
-Behavior is the same as i2c interface, except it can be ommitted.
+Behavior is the same as i2c interface, except it can be omitted.
 If not specified, previous pin will be used.
 Default is 0xD0.
 "SDA" - GPIO port number for SDA data line.
 Behavior and default are common with i2c interface.
 "SCL" - GPIO port number for SCL data line.
 Behavior and default are common with i2c interface.